ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-27.md

 ---
 category: builds-migration
-menu-title: Migration to v27.0.0
+menu-title: Migration to v27.x
 order: 10
 ---

 # Migration to CKEditor 5 v27.0.0

+## Migration to CKEditor 5 v27.0.0

 For the entire list of changes introduced in version 27.0.0, see the [changelog for CKEditor 5 v27.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#2700-2021-03-22).

 Listed below are the most important changes that require your attention when upgrading to CKEditor 5 v27.0.0.

-## Clipboard input pipeline integration
+### Clipboard input pipeline integration

 Starting from v27.0.0, the {@link module:clipboard/clipboard~Clipboard `Clipboard`} plugin is no longer firing the `inputTransformation` events.
 The code of this feature was refactored and split into: